wangye521/git-and-github/README.md

 If you fail to complete the first task listed above, I will not know who submitted the tasks below and **you will receive a zero (0)**.
 If you do not complete the latter, your web page will not work and **you will receive a zero (0)**.
 (And you will *still* have to do this all over again to submit the first project.)

+**SUGGESTION:** If you can follow instructions (and being at a top university, you *should* be able to), this should be an easy assignment.
+Print out this page and mark off each step as you finish it.
+This will provide you with an assurance that you have completed what is being asked of you.

 ### What is Git?